Overview Map of the Course.

 Runners must wear Reflective Vests (over their packs and torso) and carry a light visible to oncoming traffic between 5:30pm and 6:00am.

 Although the Course of the GNW Ultras crosses a number of creeks, the water should be considered unsafe for drinking.
 Runners must carry sufficient water to last them between Checkpoints which can be up to 30 km or 6 hours travelling apart.
-GIVEN THAT HIGH TEMPERATURES ARE A DEFINITE POSSIBILITY IN SEPTEMBER, IT IS VERY IMPORTANT THAT RUNNERS CARRY AND CONSUME ADEQUATE FLUIDS.
+GIVEN THAT HIGH TEMPERATURES ARE A DEFINITE POSSIBILITY, IT IS VERY IMPORTANT THAT RUNNERS CARRY AND CONSUME ADEQUATE FLUIDS.

 All Checkpoints have mobile phone coverage with Telstra.
 Key race officials will carry mobile phones and have phone lists that include the numbers of organisers, other Checkpoints and emergency numbers (police, doctor, hospital, ambulance, poisons information, tow trucks, NRMA, etc.).